 Significant AWS development projects constructed to date in Region II have included development of inland water sources for coastal utilities in Santa Rosa (inland Sand and Gravel Aquifer project), Okaloosa (inland Floridan Aquifer wells and transmission facilities), and Walton (Rock Hill inland wellfield development and transmission facilities) counties.
-Construction of reuse facilities is also helping reduce the use of potable-quality water for landscape irrigation.
-Funding assistance for the expansion of the Rock Hill wellfield has been provided by the WPSPTF and direct legislative appropriation.
-Additional water supply development assistance has recently been provided to the City of Freeport to extend water transmission lines and interconnect service areas of the unincorporated communities of Portland and Choctaw.
-It is anticipated that this work will be completed in 2010.
+Projects completed during the last fiscal year include construction of a reclaimed water line in Freeport and interconnection of utilities in coastal Okaloosa County including well abandonment.
+Active projects include additional development of the Rock Hill inland wellfield in Walton County and transmission and interconnection support to the City of Freeport.